MEGA65/open-roms/CONFIG.md

 Each of them needs a couple of bytes in KERNAL segment - but they can share some code, and `$D4xx` range support replaces the standard `$D400` address handling, so exact amount depends on the exact configuration.

+## Keyboard

+Original keyboard support routine is just horrible.
+It does nothing to prevent ghosting - press A+S+D at the same time - it prints F. Try to use joystick connected to control port 1 - it outputs phantom characters.
+The Open ROMs provides much more sophisticated routines to prevent such problems.

+### `CONFIG_LEGACY_SCNKEY`

+Uses old Open ROMs keyboard scanning routine, which is basically example routine by TWW/CTR, hacked to work within Kernal.
+It's greatest advantage is multi-key rollover, it's disadvantages - it's much less compatible (uses several bytes of memory which are normally free for user software - thus, it is considered legacy for now), does not support all the system variables (`RPTFLG` and `KEYLOG` are unsupported), and ignores the configuration options - this can be changed, but it requires some effort.

+Needs 70-250 more space in KERNAL segment (depending on the features enabled for current default routine).
+If unsure - disable.

+### `CONFIG_KEYBOARD_C128`

+Allows to use additional keys found on the C128 keyboard.

+Needs 128 bytes more space in KERNAL segment.
+If unsure - disable.

+### `CONFIG_KEY_REPEAT_DEFAULT`

+Enables key repetition by default during the startup (sets `RPTFLG`).

+Needs 5 bytes more space in KERNAL segment.

+### `CONFIG_KEY_REPEAT_ALWAYS`

+Enables the key repetition and ignores `RPTFLG`.

+Saves 22 bytes from KERNAL segment.

+### `CONFIG_KEY_FAST_SCAN`

+Performs somee speed optimizations in the keyboard scanning routine, at the eexpense of some more ROM space.

+Needs 13 bytes more space in KERNAL segment.
+Only disable if you are running out of ROM space.

+### `CONFIG_JOY1_CURSOR` and `CONFIG_JOY2_CURSOR`

+Joystick movement also moves the cursor.

+Needs about 65 bytes of ROM space to handle both joysticks.

 ## Eye candy

 ### `CONFIG_BANNER_SIMPLE`, `CONFIG_BANNER_FANCY`, `CONFIG_BANNER_VARIANT`